Paul Quinn | CEO

-Paul Quinn has a significant multi-sector background, as well as exceptional experience in the education sector.
-His ambition for West Lea school as CEO is to facilitate a culture that is ethical, positive, impactful and happy.
-He believes this will breed success and produce an environment where staff, pupils and families can thrive and flourish.
+Paul Quinn has a multi-sector background, as well as exceptional experience in the education sector.
+His ambition for West Lea is to facilitate a culture that is ethical, positive, impactful and happy.
+He believes this will breed success and produce an environment where staff, pupils and families can flourish.

 Renee has a wealth of experience in education and working with young people.
-As Director of Education at West Lea School, she believes that all young people deserve the opportunity to flourish and if we dream big and work together as a community we can make a real difference to the lives of children and young people.
+As Director of Education, she believes that all young people deserve the opportunity to flourish and if we dream big and work together as a community we can make a real difference to the lives of children and young people.

-Renee has worked at West Lea for many years, previously as Head of School for the Learning for Life campus, catering to students 14 – 25 with SEND.
-She established West Lea’s Supported Internship and Work Experience Programmes, bridging the gap between education and work for students with SEN.
+Renee has worked at West Lea for many years, previously as Head of School for the Learning for Life campus.
+She established West Lea’s Supported Internship and Work Experience Programmes, bridging the gap between education and work for students with SEND.

-Most recently, Melanie has served as vice principal for quality of education at Aylward Academy, where she successfully implemented the whole academy curriculum.
-She is passionate about developing excellent CPD opportunities for all and has worked as a specialist leader of education to develop routes for all.
+Most recently, Melanie served as vice principal for quality of education at Aylward Academy, where she oversaw the whole academy curriculum.
+She is passionate about developing excellent CPD opportunities and has worked as a specialist leader of education to develop routes for all.

-The values of West Lea sit firmly with Emma’s beliefs, and she is looking forward to including the families of students in West Lea’s vision and curriculum.
-From a young age, Emma has been passionate and vocal about improving the lives and long-term outcomes for children and young people with special educational needs and supporting their families along the journey to adulthood.
+The values of West Lea sit firmly with Emma’s beliefs and she is passionate about including the families of students in West Lea’s vision and curriculum.
+From a young age, Emma has been driven to improve the lives and long-term outcomes for children and young people with special educational needs and believes in involving the whole family.

 Tom has worked in mainstream secondary schools for the past 10 years and has supported pupils who have SEN throughout much of his life.
 He is a huge advocate of inclusion and striving for the very best for all.
-He has known of West Lea School for many, many years and was incredibly grateful to have an opportunity to work here.
+He has known of West Lea School for many years and feels lucky to work here.

 Catherine joined West Lea School in 2019.
 She is Head of School for the Key Stage 4 Campus and oversees the schools’ Key Stage 4 SEMH provision.